-Overall University policy is that memberships of professional bodies are not paid except in the following circumstances, where:
+The overall University policy is that memberships of professional bodies are to be paid by individuals, not the University, except in the following circumstances, where:

 "Personal membership is necessary for the purposes of external course accreditation, or is an explicit external funder requirement on a research project.